The Board of Managers at the Hospital of the University of Pennsylvania voted to establish a training school for nurses.

 Rosalyn J. Watts implements a workshop called Cultural Competency Development for Faculty and Clinical Teachers, using funding from the Office of the Provost.

 Dr. Neville Strumpf serves as Interim Dean at Penn Nursing.
 During her eighteen months as dean, Dr. Strumpf reinvigorated faculty governance via the strategic planning process.
 The School’s leadership in scholarship grew and the quality of the student body improved even further.

 With funding from Dr. Lillian Brunner, HUP’40, internationally acclaimed for her nursing leadership, the Mathias J. Brunner Instructional Technology Center opens.
 The center represents a collaboration between Nursing and Engineering and offers students the opportunity to engage in innovative experiences of practice, simulation, and evaluation.
 Students and professionals have access to software applications via bedside computing terminals, cardiac monitors, ventilators, intra‐aortic balloon pumps, and patient‐care simulators.

 After an international search for a new dean, Afaf I. Meleis joins the University as the Margaret Bond Simon Dean of Nursing.
 Dr. Meleis develops a significant research focus on global women’s health.
-Under the direction of Dean Meleis, the School has received the most NIH funding of any private university, our Master’s programs were named #1 by U.S. News and World Report, a comprehensive strategic planning process is envisioned, and the largest fundraising campaign of any school of nursing is successfully completed (including a transformative building renovation).
-The school also implements a revised undergraduate curriculum.
+Under the direction of Dean Meleis, the School has received the most NIH funding of any private university, our Master’s programs were named #1 by U.S. News and World Report during her tenure, a comprehensive strategic planning process was envisioned, and the largest fundraising campaign of any school of nursing at the time was successfully completed (including a transformative building renovation).
+The school also implemented a revised undergraduate curriculum.